-1 THE GOLDEN BIRD 17

-2 HANS IN LUCK 23

-3 JORINDA AND JORINDEL 29

-4 THE TRAVELLING MUSICIANS 33

-5 OLD SULTAN 37

-6 THE STRAW, THE COAL, AND THE BEAN 39

-7 BRIAR ROSE 41

-8 THE DOG AND THE SPARROW 45

-9 THE TWELVE DANCING PRINCESSES 49

-10 THE FISHERMAN AND HIS WIFE 53

-11 THE WILLOW-WREN AND THE BEAR 59

-12 THE FROG-PRINCE 63

-13 CAT AND MOUSE IN PARTNERSHIP 67

-14 THE GOOSE-GIRL 71

-15 THE ADVENTURES OF CHANTICLEER AND 15.1 HOW THEY WENT TO THE MOUNTAINS TO 77 77

-15.2 HOW CHANTICLEER AND PARTLET WENT TO15.3 HOW PARTLET DIED AND WAS BURIED, AND

-16 RAPUNZEL 83

-17 FUNDEVOGEL 87

-18 THE VALIANT LITTLE TAILOR 91

-19 HANSEL AND GRETEL 99

-20 THE MOUSE, THE BIRD, AND THE SAUSAGE 107

-21 MOTHER HOLLE 109

-22 LITTLE RED-CAP (or LITTLE RED RIDING 113

-23 THE ROBBER BRIDEGROOM 117

-24 TOM THUMB 121

-25 RUMPELSTILTSKIN 127

-26 CLEVER GRETEL 131

-27 THE OLD MAN AND HIS GRANDSON 135

-28 THE LITTLE PEASANT 137

-29 FREDERICK AND CATHERINE 143

-30 SWEETHEART ROLAND 147

-31 SNOWDROP 151

-32 THE PINK 157

-33 CLEVER ELSIE 161

-34 THE MISER IN THE BUSH 165

-CONTENTS 15

-35 ASHPUTTEL 169

-36 THE WHITE SNAKE 175

-37 THE WOLF AND THE SEVEN LITTLE KIDS 179

-38 THE QUEEN BEE 183

-39 THE ELVES AND THE SHOEMAKER 185

-40 THE JUNIPER-TREE 187

-41 THE TURNIP 197

-42 CLEVER HANS 201

-43 THE THREE LANGUAGES 205

-44 THE FOX AND THE CAT 209

-45 THE FOUR CLEVER BROTHERS 211

-46 LILY AND THE LION 215

-47 THE FOX AND THE HORSE 221

-48 THE BLUE LIGHT 223

-49 THE RAVEN 227

-50 THE GOLDEN GOOSE 233

-51 THE WATER OF LIFE 237

-52 THE TWELVE HUNTSMEN 243

-53 THE KING OF THE GOLDEN MOUNTAIN 247

-54 DOCTOR KNOWALL 253

-55 THE SEVEN RAVENS 255

-56 THE WEDDING OF MRS FOX 259

-56.1 FIRST STORY 259

-56.2 SECOND STORY 260

-57 THE SALAD 263

-58 THE STORY OF THE YOUTH WHO WENT 269

-59 KING GRISLY-BEARD 277

-60 IRON HANS 281

-61 CAT-SKIN 289
+THE GOLDEN BIRD HANS IN LUCK JORINDA AND JORINDEL THE TRAVELLING MUSICIANS OLD SULTAN THE STRAW, THE COAL, AND THE BEAN BRIAR ROSE THE DOG AND THE SPARROW THE TWELVE DANCING PRINCESSES THE FISHERMAN AND HIS WIFE THE WILLOW-WREN AND THE BEAR THE FROG-PRINCE CAT AND MOUSE IN PARTNERSHIP THE GOOSE-GIRL THE ADVENTURES OF CHANTICLEER AND PARTLET 1.
+HOW THEY WENT TO THE MOUNTAINS TO EAT NUTS 2.
+HOW CHANTICLEER AND PARTLET WENT TO VIST MR KORBES RAPUNZEL FUNDEVOGEL THE VALIANT LITTLE TAILOR HANSEL AND GRETEL THE MOUSE, THE BIRD, AND THE SAUSAGE MOTHER HOLLE LITTLE RED-CAP [LITTLE RED RIDING HOOD] THE ROBBER BRIDEGROOM TOM THUMB RUMPELSTILTSKIN CLEVER GRETEL

+THE OLD MAN AND HIS GRANDSON THE LITTLE PEASANT FREDERICK AND CATHERINE SWEETHEART ROLAND SNOWDROP THE PINK CLEVER ELSIE THE MISER IN THE BUSH ASHPUTTEL THE WHITE SNAKE THE WOLF AND THE SEVEN LITTLE KIDS THE QUEEN BEE THE ELVES AND THE SHOEMAKER THE JUNIPER-TREE the juniper-tree.
+THE TURNIP CLEVER HANS THE THREE LANGUAGES THE FOX AND THE CAT THE FOUR CLEVER BROTHERS LILY AND THE LION THE FOX AND THE HORSE THE BLUE LIGHT THE RAVEN THE GOLDEN GOOSE THE WATER OF LIFE THE TWELVE HUNTSMEN THE KING OF THE GOLDEN MOUNTAIN DOCTOR KNOWALL THE SEVEN RAVENS THE WEDDING OF MRS FOX FIRST STORY SECOND STORY THE SALAD THE STORY OF THE YOUTH WHO WENT FORTH TO LEARN WHAT FEAR WAS KING GRISLY-BEARD IRON HANS CAT-SKIN

-62 SNOW-WHITE AND ROSE-RED 295
+SNOW-WHITE AND ROSE-RED

-$\mathbf{A}$ ABOUT THE BROTHERS GRIMM 301
+THE BROTHERS GRIMM FAIRY TALES

-Chapter 1 THE GOLDEN BIRD
+THE GOLDEN BIRD

 A certain king had a beautiful garden, and in the garden stood a tree which bore golden apples.
 These apples were always counted, and about the time when they began to grow ripe it was found that every night one of them was gone.
 The king became very angry at this, and ordered the gardener to keep watch all night under the tree.
 The gardener set his eldest son to watch; but about twelve o'clock he fell asleep, and in the morning another of the apples was missing.
 Then the second son was ordered to watch; and at midnight he too fell asleep, and in the morning another apple was gone.
 Then the third son offered to keep watch; but the gardener at first would not let him, for fear some harm should come to him: however, at last he consented, and the young man laid himself under the tree to watch.
 As the clock struck twelve he heard a rustling noise in the air, and a bird came flying that was of pure gold; and as it was snapping at one of the apples with its beak, the gardener's son jumped up and shot an arrow at it.
 But the arrow did the bird no harm; only it dropped a golden feather from its tail, and then flew away.
 The golden feather was brought to the king in the morning, and all the council was called together.
-Everyone agreed that it was worth more than all the wealth of the kingdom: but the king said, 'One feather is of no use to me, I must have the whole bird.'
+Everyone agreed that it was worth more than all the wealth of the kingdom: but the king said, 'One feather is of no use to me.
+I must have the whole bird.'